aherbez/clicker/README.md

 12:35: Done with setting up stats system and adding it to data loading/saving.
 Starting on achievements

 2:00: Finished wiring up stats to various places in the code and added stat display screen.
 Also refactored ManagerScreen to extend a ModalScreen to make additional screens easier to add

+2:37: Added list of achievements to server and refactored game start logic to make a single server call for both businesses and achievements